clach04/connector-plugin-sdk/README.md

-This repo has been replaced by https://github.com/ActianCorp/actian_tableau_connector instead.
+**DO NOT USE** This repo has been replaced by https://github.com/ActianCorp/actian_tableau_connector instead.
+This is here for archive reasons.

-# Original Actian Tableau Connector
+# DO NOT USE - Original Alpha Actian Tableau Connector

 This includes SDK Tableau Connectoras well as Actian Tableau Connectors.

+**DO NOT USE** This repo has been replaced by https://github.com/ActianCorp/actian_tableau_connector instead.

 See: